0cjs/sedoc/ee/6502/routines.md

 (This is simpler on the 65C02 where you have PHX/PLX and PHY/PLY instructions.)

+### Store Carry Flag for Later Use

+You can store it in bit 0 of X, with the other bits being rubbish.
+Or even just leave it in A if you don't need A for other things during `...`.
+From Jean-Charles Meyrignac on [cowlark].

+            LDX #0          ; clear carry
+    loop:   TXA             ; get saved carry from X LSR             ;   and shift it into carry flag ...
+            ROL             ; carry flag → A bit 0
+            TAX             ;   and save in X

 ### Store two conditional results for later use

             JSR pred1       ; returns predicate value in carry